 BY:Neil J. Rosini

-The termination provisions fall into two main categories: mechanisms for terminating pre-1978 grants in certain pre-1978 copyright-protected works and a mechanism for terminating post-1977 grants of rights in all copyright-protected works, no matter when they were created or copyrighted.
+The termination provisions fall into two main categories: a mechanism under Section 304(c) of the Copyright Act for terminating pre-1978 grants in pre-1978 copyright-protected works and a mechanism under Section 203(a) for terminating post-1977 grants of rights in all copyright-protected works, no matter when they were created or copyrighted.
 There’s also a no-man’s-land of pre-1978 grants conveying rights in post-1977 works that merits some discussion.

 Termination of Pre-1978 grants in Pre-1978 Works

-Under each of Sections 304(c) and (d), written notice of an intent to terminate a grant must be given at least two years and no more than ten years prior to the effective date specified in the notice.
+Under Section 304(c), written notice of an intent to terminate a grant must be given at least two years and no more than ten years prior to the effective date specified in the notice.
 The rights holder who receives that notice can continue to exploit the copyrighted work to the full extent the grant permitted until the effective date arrives.
-For example, if the grant conveyed publishing rights in a musical composition, the publisher could continue to give licenses to third parties for somewhere between two and ten years, depending on the effective date of termination specified in the termination notice.
+For example, if the grant conveyed publishing rights in a musical composition, the publisher could continue to grant licenses to third parties for somewhere between two and ten years, depending on the effective date of termination specified in the termination notice.

 If the grant included the right to create derivative works, termination does not affect the grantee’s right to continue to exploit derivative works made prior to the effective date of termination.
 However, the former holder of recaptured rights may not create new derivative works after the effective date of termination.

-Here’s an illustration of Section 304(c) at work: Assume a copyright date of March 1, 1956 (picking a date arbitrarily for a pre-1978 work).
-The five-year window opens March 1, 2012, which is 56 years later, and closes at the end of the 61st year on March 1, 2017.
+Here’s an illustration of Section 304(c) at work: Assume a copyright date of March 2, 1964 (picking a date arbitrarily for a pre-1978 work).
+The five-year window opened March 2, 2020 which is 56 years later, and closes at the end of the 61st year on March 1, 2025.
 The effective date of termination in the notice of termination has to be specified somewhere within that five-year period.
-Arbitrarily, let’s say April 1, 2013.
-The time to serve notice of an intent to terminate is no more than ten years or less than two years prior to that arbitrarily selected effective date, which in this case would fall between April 1, 2003 and March 31, 2011.
+Arbitrarily, let’s say June 2, 2024.
+The time to serve notice of termination is no more than ten years or less than two years prior to that arbitrarily selected effective date, which in this case would fall between June 2, 2014 and June 1, 2022.

 Termination of Post-1977 Grants

-Sections 304(c) and (d) only relate to termination of pre-1978 grants.
-As for post-1977 grants (respecting both pre-1978 post-1977 works), one must look to another section, 203(a), which opens its own five-year window for the first time in 2013.
-The timing of that debut follows from this: 2013 is the 35th year after 1978 when Section 203(a) became effective, and the effective date of terminating a grant under 203(a) can occur no sooner than the 35th anniversary of the grant.
+Section 304(c) only relates to termination of pre-1978 grants.
+As for post-1977 grants (respecting both pre-1978 and post-1977 works), one must look to another section, 203(a), which opened its own five-year window for the first time in 2013.
+The timing of that debut followed from this: 2013 was the 35th year after 1978 when Section 203(a) became effective, and the effective date of terminating a grant under 203(a) can occur no sooner than the 35th anniversary of the grant.
+Accordingly, qualifying grants made in 1978 could be terminated with an effective date in 2013.

-One major difference between 203(a) and 304(c) and (d) is that while the opening of the five-year windows under the latter provisions are measured from the date of copyright, the opening of the five-year window applying to Section 203(a) generally is measured from the date of the grant — subject to this exception: if the grant covers the right of publication of the work, the effective date of termination must occur between the end of the 35th year and the end of the 40th year measured from the date of publication OR if earlier, between the end of the 40th year and the end of the 45th year measured from the date of the grant.
+One major difference between 203(a) and 304(c) is that while the opening of the five-year windows under the latter provision is measured from the date of copyright, the opening of the five-year window applicable to Section 203(a) generally is measured from the date of the grant — subject to this exception: if the grant covers the right of publication of the work, the effective date of termination must occur between the end of the 35th year and the end of the 40th year measured from the date of publication OR if earlier, between the end of the 40th year and the end of the 45th year measured from the date of the grant.
 (Congress did not make this simple.)

-Although many of the same procedural details that relate to termination under 304(c) and 304(d) also apply to Section 203(a) – including an exemption for works made for hire — there are two major differences.
-First, Section 203(a) provides a right of termination for post-1978 grants made by the author and only the author.
-There is no provision for termination of a grant made by an author’s statutory successors.
-Second, as noted above, the five-year time windows are not determined by reference to thedate of copyright.
-Instead, the date of the grant is the reference point for calculating the relevant time windows, unless it’s thedate of publication.
+Although many of the same details that relate to termination under 304(c) also apply to Section 203(a) – including an exemption for works made for hire — there are major differences.
+For example, Section 203(a) provides a right of termination for post-1977 grants made by the author and only the author.
+There is no provision for termination of a grant made by an author’s successors.
+Also, as noted above, the five-year time windows are not determined by reference to the date of copyright.
+Instead, the date of the grant is the reference point for calculating the relevant time windows (unless it’s the date of publication).

 Pitfalls and The No-Man’s Land

-As much of this implies, effecting a termination is not simple.
-It takes some thought and often time, money and considerable effort.
+As much of this implies, effecting a termination takes some thought and often time, money and considerable effort.

 There are other potential pitfalls, too.
-For example, under Sections 304(c) and (d) for a notice to terminate a grant executed by a person or persons other than the author, it must be signed by all of them who survive (or their agents).
+For example, under Section 304(c), a notice to terminate a grant executed by a person or persons other than the author must be signed by all of them who survive (or their agents).
 It may be difficult to locate all of them, or once they are located, to obtain a signature.
 (E.g., three signed the grant, two wish to terminate, and one refuses to cooperate.)
-Similarly, under all of these provisions, termination of a grant signed by an author since deceased must be effected by the author’s surviving statutory successors who collectively own more than one-half of that author’s termination interest.
-A span of time may pass before enough successors agree to attempt a recovery of rights, and by that time, the termination time window may be closed.
+Similarly, under each of these provisions, termination of a grant signed by an author since deceased must be effected by the author’s surviving statutory successors who collectively own more than one-half of that author’s termination interest.
+Time may pass before enough successors agree to attempt a recovery of rights, and by then, the termination time window may be closed.

 An Alternative Approach

 But do new contracts that don’t involve formal termination notices survive the statutory rule that terminations are effective notwithstanding any “agreement to the contrary”?
-For example, would a statutory successor under Section 304(c) be barred from terminating a pre-1978 contract after substituting a new post-1978 deal with the same grantee without a formal termination?
-Recent court decisions answer that question in the affirmative provided there’s evidence of a knowing waiver of termination rights by the party who could have exercised those rights; secondly, there’s an explicit revocation of that pre-1978 grant in the new post-1978 contract; thirdly, the new deal is made during the time period in which a notice of termination could have been sent (that is, between two and ten years prior to a relevant termination time window); and lastly, there’s a substantially better deal for the statutory successor in the new agreement, which demonstrates that his or her bargaining leverage was used to good effect.
+For example, would a statutory successor under Section 304(c) be barred from terminating a pre-1978 grant after substituting a new post-1977 grant to the same grantee without a formal termination?
+Court decisions answer that question in the affirmative provided certain conditions are met.
+These include:

 This article offers an overview of some complicated rules and does not attempt to include all factors and considerations that apply in all instances.
 It should not be construed as legal advice.